 But regardless of any ugly truths, jobs are seen as the ultimate answer to every individual and social problem we face.
 Employment is heralded as the most benevolent exercise that every upstanding member of society engages in to pull humanity towards a better tomorrow.
 Though we can certainly ask, “Better in what way?”

-We measure the success of a nation not by the happiness of its people but by its unemployed population.
+We measure the success of a nation not by the happiness of its people but by a single metric, the population of its unemployed.
 It matters not whether the work is conducive to the human condition or whether the end product or service actually fulfills the hierarchical needs of the individual.
 Just find a job and work.
 “Just do it,” is more than just a banal catchphrase but the economic servitude for which people submit their entire lives to, to build a better tomorrow.

 This is perhaps the most unattractive flaw of the modern world.
 The blind progression towards a better economy deems that we work as much as possible while consuming as much as possible.
 Yes, that totally sounds awkward, but that’s the only way it works.
 And dammit, we better feel guilty for taking any sick days.